 Roman naturalist Pliny the Elder dined on hyena genitals for a sexually stimulating effect (with honey, of course...Yummy!).

 For thousands of years, the search was on for the elusive, so-called “Fountain of Youth.”

-Two thousand years later, many in the anti-aging and life extension communities refer to it as simply “T,” short for testosterone
+Two thousand years later, many in the anti-aging and life extension communities refer to it as merely “T,” short for testosterone.

 4. Kansas con-man John Brinkley, who inserted slices of goat scrotum into men’s testicles in the 1920s, claimed it would boost virility, sexual function and cure many ailments.

-5. It’s not just males who experience a skyrocketing sex drive while taking testosterone replacement therapy.
+5. It's not just males who experience a skyrocketing sex drive while undergoing testosterone replacement therapy (TRT).

 Testosterone can enhance a woman’s libido by targeting receptors in a section of the brain responsible for sexual activity.

 6. Testosterone evolved over 500 million years ago from estrogen.

 7. Testosterone is not gender-neutral.
 Normal levels for women are 5 to 7 percent of those for men.